 - It may add extra stress to manage friends/family investors.

-Types of Lenders and Business Funding: Equity
+Types of Lenders and Startup Funding: Equity

-As mentioned, “Friends and family” funding may be agreed to as debt.
+As mentioned, “Friends and family” startup funding may be agreed to as debt.
 But it may also fall under equity financing if your family would like to get paid a multiple of their investment when you exit.
 Terms for that investment should be documented as part of your capital stack, as if they are any other equity investor.

 Below are profiles of other types of equity investments.
 Founders can think of venture/equity investments as a series of rounds that follow a predictable sequence.
 An investor provides a check which they expect will help you grow to a specific, pre-determined inflection point.
 If you’re successful getting to that next growth stage, you might seek the next round of capital, which will get you to the next inflection point.
 Those cycles are repeated until your company is either acquired, or in some cases, goes public.